 Go To Suoi Tranh Waterfall

-It is surrounded by a verdant rainforest, rock pools and caves.
-You can reach it within 15 minutes of the main entrance.
+If you are interested in visiting waterfalls you can visit Suoi Tranh Waterfall.
+Though not a very high waterfall at 4 meters, it is surrounded by verdant rainforest, rock pools, and caves.
+You can reach it within 15 minutes from the main entrance.

-It’s a great spot for hikers.
-They can walk past the waterfall and go on for the next 15 km till they reach Hang Doi (Grotto of Bats), a natural cave formation with stalactites, 200 meters high.
+It is a great place for hikers.
+They can walk past the waterfall and go on for the next 15 km till they reach Hang Doi (Grotto of Bats), a natural cave formation with stalactites, that are 200 meters high.

 And that’s it for now!
 I’d love to know if this guide on the things to do in Phu Quoc Vietnam has helped you.
-Let me know if you have any questions and let me know if you go.
+Let me know if you have any questions and let me know if there is more to add.